-Now that you've decided to go through Recruitment...
+Now that you have decided to go through recruitment ...

 STEP 1 - Register with Fort Worth Panhellenic and Your College Panhellenic

 A. Register with the Fort Worth Panhellenic for the Master List by going to our Register tab above.

 Please register ASAP.
 Our Master List Registration will close on April 15th.

 Registering with the Fort Worth Panhellenic allows us to tell sorority representatives/reference chairwomen in our area you will be going through recruitment and helps alumnae with writing reference forms.
 They will then compile and send to the proper college to ensure that your accomplishments are highlighted and publicized to the university women.